-Cindy is the Acting Director in the Market and Trade Economics Division (MTED).
-In this role, Cindy oversees MTED’s program of economic research and analysis on domestic and foreign economic and policy factors affecting agricultural markets and trade.
-Research focuses on policy and program alternatives, domestic and international markets, commodity analysis and forecasts, international food security, and development of analytical tools and data.
-In addition, Cindy serves on the Agricultural & Applied Economics Association Communications Committee, which aims to enhance members’ ability to communicate the value of their research to a variety of audiences.
+Cindy is the Director of ERS’ Market and Trade Economics Division (MTED).
+In this role, Cindy leads a comprehensive program of research that anticipates the demand for economic information on agricultural commodity market and trade related issues.
+MTED research focuses on farm policy and program alternatives, domestic and foreign factors affecting global agricultural markets, commodity analysis and forecasts, international food security, and development of analytical tools and data.
+In addition, Cindy serves on the Agricultural & Applied Economics Association Communications Committee, which works to enhance members’ ability to communicate the value of their research to a variety of audiences.

 Significant Federal committees chaired/co-chaired: